Bunker/pitslamp.com/content/blog/2013-06-25-cliche-remarks-to-a-photographer.md

 Here is a list of the most heard remarks.

-## Paper doesn&#8217;t like me.
+## Paper doesn't like me.

 This is the one I hear the most.
-It gives me the impression that most people don&#8217;t like themself.
-As a photographer I&#8217;m responsible for making sure everybody looks good on a photo, so with a remark like that you are basically telling me I&#8217;m not good at my job, even before you so any results.
+It gives me the impression that most people don't like themself.
+As a photographer I'm responsible for making sure everybody looks good on a photo, so with a remark like that you are basically telling me I'm not good at my job, even before you so any results.

 ## Made any good photos lately, it has to with such a camera|